 The Disney Wish is also home to a first-of-its-kind accommodation set high in the forward funnel of the ship, the Wish Tower Suite.
 This 1,966-square-foot penthouse in the sky accommodates eight guests and features an elegant design inspired by Disney Animation’s “Moana,” incomparable ocean views, and premium Disney service.

-The Disney Wish is enjoying its inaugural season of three- and four-night cruises to the Nassau, Bahamas, and Disney’s private island, Castaway Cay, from Port Canaveral, Florida.
+The Disney Wish offers sailings of three- and four-night cruises to the Nassau, Bahamas, and Disney’s private island, Castaway Cay, from Port Canaveral, Florida.
 Click here for an overview of the Disney Wish, including a review of our cruise.

-Editor’s Note: Disney Cruise Line provided us a complimentary Disney Christening Cruise with special media-specific events and tours during the cruise.
+Editor’s Note: Disney Cruise Line provided us with a complimentary Disney Christening Cruise with special media-specific events and tours during the cruise.
 However, as always, the thoughts and opinions contained in this article are entirely our own.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.